CindyDYW/efm/README.md

 Input parameters

-ambient stratification, crossflow velocity, the size and density of the dispersed phase(s) such as oil droplets, gas bubbles or sediments.
+Ambient stratification, crossflow velocity, the size and density of the dispersed phase(s) such as oil droplets, gas bubbles or sediments.

 Processes the Simulator considers